-Churches - No churches were able to assist in sheltering the homeless during the COVID pandemic.
+Churches - No churches within Sterling Heights were able to assist in sheltering the homeless due to the COVID pandemic.
 All homeless persons seeking shelter were housed in hotels within the county.

 Local Christmas Food Drive Organizations

 Sterling Heights - Morning Kiwanis Club